 The investigator will, however, need to keep that person updated about any information or situation arising during the investigation that could impact the risk of detrimental action being taken against any person.
 Necessary changes to the risk management plan should be made in response to these updates.

-Stages of risk assessment
+Stages when risk assessment is undertaken

 The risk management plan can identify the stages of the process of managing the PID as follows: